Young people and the justice system

 If you're arrested and kept in custody, the police must bring you before a court as soon as reasonably possible so that you can apply to the court for bail.

-If you are arrested, given a notice to appear or served with a complaint and summons, the police must tell your parents and the Department of Child Safety, Youth and Women.
+If you are arrested, given a notice to appear or served with a complaint and summons, the police must tell your parents and the Department of Child Safety, Seniors and Disability Services.

 If you are charged with an offence you will have to appear in the Childrens Court to appear before a Childrens Court magistrate.

 If you have to go to court it is a good idea to talk to a lawyer before you go.
 A duty lawyer is a free lawyer who will give you legal advice and appear for your matter on your court date.